xiaolinstar/docker-jenkins/README.md

-# 持续集成、持续部署（CI/CD），Jenkins with 「docker in docker」
+# Jenkins with 「docker in docker」

 <!-- PROJECT SHIELDS -->